LAHansen-personal/LAHansen-personal/README.md

 - 💞️ I’m looking to collaborate on improvements to data operations tools
 - 📫 How to reach me linkedin.com/in/laurahansen
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: aside from technology and sci-fi.
-I'm into all things related to middle-eastern dance.
+- ⚡ Fun fact: aside from technology and sci-fi,I'm into all things related to middle-eastern dance.

 <!---
 LAHansen-personal/LAHansen-personal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.